Sorry, you need to enable JavaScript to visit this website.

 Private market traineeships are only used to a limited extent in Denmark.
 There is no regulatory framework relating specifically to private market traineeships, but the Danish Work Environment Act applies equally to people in trainee positions when the work is performed for an employer.

-Traineeships in the Basic Integration Education (IGU)
+Traineeships in Basic Integration Education (IGU)

 The scheme is part of the tripartite agreement I on labour market integration between the government and social partners.

 In February 2022, a tripartite agreement between the government and the social partners was established.
-With the agreement, the basic integration education (IGU) continues until January 2024.
+With the agreement, the basic integration education (IGU) continued until January 2024.
 In July 2019, the parliament passed the bill on IGU (Lov om ændring af lov om integrationsgrunduddannelse (IGU), Lov nr 562 af 07/05/2019).

 Promoting traineeships and apprenticeships